IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:53.1.1.2.2 Event Producing Requirements

 The Report Creator shall be grouped with a Content Creator to publish report status update associated to the report anchor context.
 In the `DiagnosticReport-update` context change request, the report status update shall be specified in `DiagnosticReport.status` in the `update` context key.
-It may support other content sharing resources.

-- `Observation`: clinical findings or impressions
+The Report Creator may publish other content update.
+See [Section 1:53.1.1.6](volume-1.html#153116-content-creator) for details.

 > Note: The FHIR resources which the actor can publish as FHIRcast contents are documented in its CapabilityStatement.